poligenius/PersonalWebsite/src/data/about.md

 However, I have been fortunate enough to have two incredible parents who made me travel a lot.
 By the age of 21, I had already tasted the flavors of different cultures and explored various countries, including Japan, the United States, England, Spain, Portugal, Croatia, France, Cuba, and Tunisy.
 These experiences ignited in me a deep love for the world and a dream to explore it in its entirety.
 To cherish these memories and motivate myself to travel every year, I've dedicated this paragraph to documenting the places I have the privilege to visit each year:

-- 2019 - I have seen the wonders of Japan
+- 2019 - I have seen the wonders of Japan.
-- 2020 - Has been an Italian summer, I explored with my girlfriend the whole Elba island and then we moved to the Tuscan hinterland to explore Florence
+- 2020 - Has been an Italian summer, I explored with my girlfriend the whole Elba island and then we moved to the Tuscan hinterland to explore Florence.
-- 2021 - Sicily (Egadi and Trapani) and Switzerland (Grindelwald, Berna and a lot of hikings)
+- 2021 - Sicily (Egadi and Trapani) and Switzerland (Grindelwald, Berna and a lot of hikings).
-- 2022 - Sardinia and Ibiza (the wild side) and Venice in December
+- 2022 - Sardinia and Ibiza (the wild side) and Venice in December.
 - 2023 - A lot of travels this year!
-Umbria, wine tastings in Tuscany, Nice, Paris, Amsterdam, Berlin, Munich, Copenhagen and the Norway's fjords (thanks Interrail!)
+Umbria, wine tastings in Tuscany, Nice, Paris, Amsterdam, Berlin, Munich, Copenhagen and the Norway's fjords (thanks Interrail!).

 # Fun facts